fatml-res/PIA/README.md

 ## Datasets

-The datasets we used in the paper can be download here:
+The original datasets we used in the paper can be download here:

 - Pokec: https://snap.stanford.edu/data/soc-pokec.html